Leafy Floral Arrangements – Choosing Leaves For Flower Arrangements

 Although using flowers for Passover seder is not a traditional requirement or an original aspect of the celebration, since it falls in spring many people like to decorate the table and room with seasonal blooms.
 Learn about using Passover flowers in this article.

-Balancing flowering perennials in the garden can be tricky.
-You want to have blooms that go all summer and into the fall.
-Another strategy is to choose perennials that bloom all summer.
+Want blooms that go all summer and into the fall?
+It's easy.
+Choose perennials that bloom all summer.
 This article can help get you started with that.

 Companion planting is a great way to give your vegetable garden a completely organic boost.
 Companion planting with flowers is another great method, though often the reasons are more aesthetic.
 Learn more about using flowers for companion plants here.